Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/how-much-is-too-much.md

 ### Number of parts / partitions (system-wide, across all databases)

-More than several dozens thousands may lead to performance degradation: slow starts (see https://github.com/ClickHouse/ClickHouse/issues/10087 ), and query speed degradation.
+More than several dozens thousands may lead to performance degradation: slow starts (see https://github.com/ClickHouse/ClickHouse/issues/10087 ).

 ### Number of tables & partitions touched by a single insert

 If you have realtime / frequent inserts no more than few.

 For the inserts are rare - up to couple of dozens.

+### Number of parts / partitions in the single table

+More than ~ 5 thousands may lead to issues with alters in Replicated tables (caused by `jute.maxbuffer` overrun, see [details](../altinity-kb-setup-and-maintenance/zookeeper-session-expired.md), and query speed degradation.

 ### Disk size per shard